petejscott/fourdivisions-server/README.md

 # fourdivisions-server
-PHP project for the fourdivisions applications.

 Just writing code and seeing where it takes me...
 (In progress)

-So far, this has turned into an MVC framework (lacking a cohesive concept of a model) that seems to have been inspired (at least in naming conventions) by .NET's MVC.
+So far, this has turned into an MVC framework that seems to have been inspired (at least in naming conventions) by .NET's MVC.
 For better or for worse.

 The end goal is to have a server-side implementation of a chess application that can either directly serve content or expose that content via API calls (likely JSON-RPC).